anonuserforcalypso/calypso_demo/README.md

 Once this is done, it allows you to check what is happening and to create groups and files yourself.

-# What you can do with it

-Here is a short walkthrough of the things you can do with this demo.

 ##